luigicaputi/luigicaputi.github.io/_pages/about.md

 My main subject is Algebraic Topology.
 More specically, my research involves a mixture of homotopy theory, homological algebra, category theory, combinatorial and geometric topology.
 I am mainly interested in Hochschild homology and cyclic homology theories, coarse geometry,  stable homology, algebraic K-theory, and trace maps.
-From an interdisciplinary point of view, I recently got interested also in applications of homotopy and category theory to complex systems, neuroscience and brain dynamics.
+From an interdisciplinary point of view, I am interested in applications of homotopy and category theory to complex systems, neuroscience and brain dynamics.

 <b>Recent and upcoming activities</b>